Write For Us

-Website For Engineers authors are typically Engineers, just like Website For Engineers readers!
+Website For Engineers authors are typically Engineers, just like its readers!

-We want engineers to share the engineering tips and tricks they have learned, and we will provide you with plenty of help along the way.
+We want engineers to share the engineering tips and tricks they have learned, and we will provide plenty of support along the way.
 If you have an engineering idea to share, here is how to turn it into a Website For Engineers article.

 Our Goals

 Our primary goal is to deliver quality, plagiarism-free content.
-We’d be honoured to have you share your experiences from a recent engineering project, lessons learned, or things that worked and failed in a truly Engineering article.
+We’d be honoured to have you share your experiences from a recent engineering project, lessons learned, and what worked and what didn’t in a truly Engineering article.
 Your work will be rewarded with an honorarium and full credit.
 (Obviously.

 Before getting your idea, please read this information.
 It will greatly improve the chances of being accepted.